StJohnErvin/SIMS-Management-System-/README.md

 This web application was an unpaid task of HOLA AMIGOS PH, there for as the author I have the right to claim all the rights of this web application.

+Still on progress fixing bugs but the Inventory part is working 100%

 ## Built With

 SIMS was created using React.js and Firebase